Skip to main content

 • Property price growth of 56-73% over the last 5 years (from 2020 to 2025)

-• No purchase tax on real estate in Albania
+• No property purchase tax in Albania

 Durrës in numbers: tourism and demand in 2026